 I believe in another way, a way of bringing the things to the light that will help us address our challenges and thrive as individuals and as a society.

 It is much easier for us to face our reality and allow the things we repress if someone is able to love us even when we are in that state.
 We all have different gifts and wisdom to offer and the only way to learn about ourselves and the world is from each other.
 If we share challenging emotions with a group of supportive people, physiologically they lend us their capacity to feel them, making it easier to bear difficult experiences than we thought was possible.
-It is possible to incorporate all of these things into a space for spiritual practise, that is designed to help us find meaning and shared purpose in life.
+It is possible to incorporate all of these things into a space for spiritual practice, that is designed to help us find meaning and shared purpose in life.

 Ultimately, we are all in this together and I plan to dedicate the rest of my life to exploring and creating ways in which we can help each other be more creative, joyful and present.
 And hopefully show up in time to take care of each other and our beautiful home.
-Peace out.